GSto/digital-garden/notes/your first software project.md

 Experimenting requires a hypothesis.
 Everyone has assumptions at the start of a project.
 Experimenting is a way to prove or disprove those assumptions.
 There is a different between experimenting and throwing things at the wall and seeing what sticks.

-Another bristling of uncertainty is that
+Another bristling of the uncertainty is that it is less efficient.
+That's a cost of this process.
+If the process could be made more predictible and efficient, it would be made into resuable code or software, and you wouldn't have to build them.
+While you make end up re-doing work and throwing work away, the process in the long term gets you to a successful project faster.

 ## Third party solutions come with constraints
 If a problem has been solved and is not unique, then it is likely smart to leverage someone else's existing solutions.
 For example, running a server to send email is complex and expensive, and would probably cost you at least $100,000/year to run, if not more.
 Contrast with a product like [Sendgrid](https://sendgrid.com/pricing/), which starts at free and will let you send up to 100,000 emails for $15/month.